-We used \$2.6 million of net cash from investing activities for the first twelve weeks of fiscal 2007, which included \$1.4 million for the payment of additional consideration relating to acquisitions and \$1.2 million for capital expenditures.
+We used \$0.9 million of net cash from investing activities for the first twelve weeks of fiscal 2008, which included \$1.5 million for capital expenditures and \$1.2 million for the payment of additional consideration relating to acquisitions.
+The additional consideration was earned and recorded as an addition to goodwill during fiscal 2007.
+These payments were offset by \$1.8 million in dividends received for our investment in NeuCo.